Data-driven modeling of multivariate stochastic trajectories -- Application to water waves: The dataset and considered variables

-Below, in Section \ref{sec_restults}, results are presented only for sea states \#1 and \#3.
-These two sea states were selected because they represent opposite extremes in terms of wave nonlinearity.
-In the \derisk{} database, sea state \#3 is the most moderate, characterized by the smallest $\hsnom$ -- the significant wave height imposed at the entry of the simulation domain -- and the greatest water depth.
+To demonstrate the model capabilities across the parameter space covered by the \derisk{} database, summary results are provided for all nine sea states in Section \ref{subsec_summary_results} (see \tab{tab_model_hyperparam}).
+To limit the number of figures in this paper, more detailed results are presented only for sea states \#1 and \#7 in Sections \ref{subsec_stoch_trajs}-- \ref{subsec_model_sensitivity}.
+These two sea states were selected because they represent opposite extremes in terms of wave nonlinearities.
+In the \derisk{} database, sea state \#7 is the most moderate, characterized by the smallest $\hsnom$ -- the significant wave height imposed at the entry of the simulation domain -- and the greatest water depth.
 Conversely, sea state \#1 exhibits the largest value of the ratio $\hs / (g \tz^2)$, a nondimensional parameter that quantifies the degree of wave nonlinearity.
 As will be illustrated below, the magnitude of wave nonlinearities has an important qualitative effect on how extreme stochastic trajectories behave relative to the rest of the population.
-Sea state \#2 yields results (in terms of stochastic analysis) that are intermediate between the two extreme sea states, \#1 and \#3.
-To limit the number of figures, these results are not shown below.
-The nondimensional water depth $h / g \tz^2$ is another key parameter influencing the nonlinearity of a sea state, with lower values corresponding to stronger nonlinear effects.
-This dimension of the parameter space has been investigated by considering sea state $\# 4$.
-It has been found that sea state \#4 does not provide additional insights regarding the applicability of the stochastic approach.
-Therefore, results for sea state \#4 are likewise omitted.